purtuga/SPWidgets/documentation/SPWidgets.SPControlBoard.md

 -   **CAMLViewFields**    :   *String.
 Optional.
 Default=""* <br>
     String in CAML format with list of fields to be returned from the list when retrieving the rows to be displayed on the board.
+If left blank, the ID, TITLE and the column defined for the _field_ option will be used, as they are the minimum set required to build a board with the default options.

     Example: